LinuxSuRen/open-source-best-practice/README-en.md

 ## Pull Request
 Common Misunderstanding:
 * Use a single branch(like master) to commit changes.
-* Many different updates and fixing in single one PR.
+* Many different updates and fixing in a single PR.
-* Continually add new content in a single PR
+* Continually add new content in a single PR.
-* Merge your own PR
+* Merge your own PR.
-* Use instant messaging to urge specific people to review your PR
+* Use instant messaging to urge specific people to review your PR.

 Best Practice:
 * Before submitting PR for the first time, browse some successfully merged PR comments and wanted formatted, etc.